Ryan Turnbull (politician): Political career

 Turnbull is also the chair of the Social Innovation Caucus, which is responsible for helping to build social enterprises—businesses that are owned by a nonprofit organization, and are directly involved in the production and/or selling of goods and services for the blended purpose of generating income and achieving social, cultural, and/or environmental aims.

 On June 4 2025 Turnbull was named Parliamentary Secretary to the Minister of Finance.

+At the time of the 2025 Canadian federal election, he lived in Pickering, Ontario.